GTRONICK/QChrono/README.md

 4. make all -j4
 5. You will find a QChrono executable.

 If this dont work, try using QTCreator and open the TestJQ.pro file.
-Configure the project, build, and lauch in release mode.
+Configure the project, build, and launch in release mode.

 #How to use